prashantjerk/react-hooks/README.md

 export default App;
 ```

 ⚠️It's fine if you don't understand what the above code does.
-The goal right now is to understand dos and don't of react hooks.⚠️
+The goal right now is to understand dos and don'ts of react hooks.⚠️

 In <i>Example 1,</i> using `{useState('Hello')}` after `MyComponent()` is not a correct place to call the hook `useState`.